hiattp/blog/_posts/2014-10-28-vim-tip-shift-is-overplayed-part-1.markdown

 title:  "Vim Tip: Shift Is Overplayed Part 1"
 date:   2014-10-28 12:13:26
 categories: vim
+meta: "Avoid modifier keys in Vim that might slow you down.
+Here's Part 1 on Shift."
 ---
 I don't like to hate on individual keys, but I'm not a huge fan of modifiers in general and I feel like Shift has a particularly undeserving role as a